 When you hear the name Lollipod, it is difficult to suppress the urge to start singing that catchy 1950s tune by the Chordettes.
 Now that I’ve got the song permanently stuck in your head, we can take a look at the tripod that is as “lightweight” as the song it brings to mind!

 What is the Lollipod?

 The Lollipod is a casual carry-around tripod constructed from pure lightweight aluminium and hardened plastic.
 It has been built to support any camera or smart device that weighs less than 420 grams, including smaller mirrorless cameras such as the LX100, RX100 series, X30 or G7X.

 Based on a photographer’s light stand, it has three short legs and a long pole that extends to a height of 113 cm.
 Included in the package are a net carrying bag and a stabilisation net that sits under the tripod legs.
-You can choose between six jolly colours: pink, violet, green, gold, blue and navy.
+You can choose between six jolly colours.

 Is it portable?

 At a mere 320 grams and 32cm in length when retracted, the Lollipod is the lightest, most portable tripod we’ve ever tried.
 It comes with a handy net bag which you can use to either store the tripod or carry it around via a clip that attaches to belts, zippers and bag handle attachments.
 I personally found that latching the bag onto my coat pocket zipper was the most convenient solution for when I was out walking.

 The fact that it is so small and light means that you will be more likely to take it out on walks or pack it in your hand luggage for short vacations.
 When it is attached to my coat, I barely even notice that I am carrying it.

 Is it practical?